rackerlabs/support-how-to/content/general/managing-role-based-access-control-rbac.md

 ### Account credentials

-Rackspace recommends that the you change the account password and secret question before adding new users to the account.
+Rackspace recommends that you change the account password and secret question before adding new users to the account.

-When new users are created, a temporary password is assigned to them, which they should change at their first login.
+When new users are created, a temporary password is assigned to them.
+They should change the temporary password at their first login.

 Also, new users must be informed that they have been added to the account.
 Rackspace does not notify them automatically.
 You